 b) Dual Tank Or Single Tank

-The two models in our best salt water softener reviews are single tank models and most homeowners are happy with them.
-However, dual tank water softeners (also known as twin tanks) have several advantages and might be worth considering.
+The two models in our salt water softener reviews are single tank models and most homeowners are happy with them.
+However, dual tank softeners (also known as twin tanks) have several advantages and might be worth considering.

 Just as the name suggests, a dual tank water softener features 2 resin tanks and 1 salt tank.
-The key advantage that these models offer is their consistent supply of softened water 24/7.
+The key advantage that these models offer is their consistent water supply of softened water 24/7.
 As soon as one of the tanks reaches its capacity and needs to regenerate, the other one takes over instantly.